Databricks · Governed AI · Financial Services

 02The Databricks architecture that reduces risk

-On top of that, Mosaic AI Agent Framework supports retrieval-augmented generation, which is a strong fit for finance use cases where answers must come from approved enterprise content instead of general internet knowledge.
-Databricks describes Mosaic AI as a way to build, deploy, and evaluate production-quality agent systems with governance and safety in mind.
-That makes it especially useful for policy assistants, research copilots, and internal knowledge tools.
+A practical finance GenAI architecture on Databricks starts with governed data in the lakehouse.
+From there, Unity Catalog provides centralized permissions and lineage.
+Teams can see how data flows through notebooks, queries, tables, and dashboards.
+According to Databricks, lineage is captured at runtime and viewed across assets.
+This gives organizations the visibility they need for audits and troubleshooting.
+Next comes Mosaic AI Agent Framework.
+It supports retrieval-augmented generation, or RAG.
+This is a strong fit for finance use cases where answers must come from approved enterprise content.
+In short, the model draws from your governed data, not general internet knowledge.
+Databricks describes Mosaic AI as a way to build, deploy, and evaluate production-quality agent systems.
+Governance and safety sit at the core.
+For example, this makes it useful for policy assistants, research copilots, and internal knowledge tools.

 03Practical finance use cases